mattpe/wbma/docs/w2-login.md

 ### A. hard coded login

 1. Continue last exercise.
 Create a new branch with git.
-1. Create 'Authloading.js', 'Login.js' to 'views'
+1. Create 'AuthoLoading.js', 'Login.js' to 'views/'
 1. _Login.js_
     * Eventually this will be the login and register page
     * For now we'll do hard coded login: